VisualPhysiologyDB/optics/README.md

       10.5281/zenodo.10667840

-- **IF you use OPTICS in your research, please cite the following paper:**
+- **IF you use OPTICS in your research, please cite the following paper(s):**

-  **NOTE** - We are currently working on a manuscript specific to OPTICS - so this citation will change in the near future.
+  - Our more recent publication directly on the making/utility of OPTICS.

+        Seth A. Frazer, Todd H. Oakley.
+Accessible and Robust Machine Learning Approaches to Improve the Opsin Genotype-Phenotype Map. bioRxiv, 2025.08.22.671864. https://doi.org/10.1101/2025.08.22.671864

+  - Our original paper on the development of VPOD; the opsin genotype-phenotype database backbone for training the ML models used in OPTICS.

         Seth A. Frazer, Mahdi Baghbanzadeh, Ali Rahnavard, Keith A. Crandall, & Todd H Oakley.
 Discovering genotype-phenotype relationships with machine learning and the Visual Physiology Opsin Database (VPOD).
 GigaScience, 2024.09.01. https://doi.org/10.1093/gigascience/giae073

 ## Contact
 Contact information for author questions or feedback.